Designated Optical Observatories and Obtrusive Lighting

 Both vehicular and pedestrian Standards have Upward Waste Light Ratio limits with intensity limits at the higher angles (80 & 90 deg) being specified in the Pedestrian Area document.
 This Standard also caters for minor roads (residential streets) so it is of considerable importance to the dark sky movement.

-The Australian Standard AS4282 on “The Control of the Obtrusive Effects of Outdoor Lighting” was issued in October 1997 and provides guidelines for planning authorities to ameliorate the effects of light pollution in the vicinity of observatories.
+The Australian Standard AS4282 on “The Control of the Obtrusive Effects of Outdoor Lighting” was issued in October 1997 and revised in 2019.
+It provides guidelines for planning authorities to ameliorate the effects of light pollution in the vicinity of observatories.
 These guidelines are not mandatory, but may be drawn to the attention of a given planning authority by any concerned party.
 Acceptance as a designated observatory does not imply any form of legal status.
 Nevertheless, it should assist the observatory in presenting a stronger case for protection against obtrusive lighting.

 The Sports Lighting suite of Standards is quite large as it covers a general document (most important) – AS2560 Sports Lighting – General Principles, with separate Standards covering the different sports but all are referred back to the main document for the important general requirements.